Sajal92/Product-Detection-from-Packshots/README.md

 inbuilt function in OpenCV.
 These contours are sorted and the largest contour ,corresponding to the largest area, represents the product inside the image.
 In this way the product is segmented from all the images in product_images.
-The result for this step are shown in fig 1. for the product image qr281.jpg
+The result for this step are shown in the image below for the product image qr281.jpg
 ![alt text](https://github.com/Sajal92/Product-Detection-from-Packshots/blob/main/sample_crop.png)
-*Fig 1.
-Product image and corresponding cropped product*

 * After obtaining the product segment from each of the product images individual product is matched with each and every image in the shelf_images folder.
 For this